Last update: February 01, 2024

 4.1.
 MARFEEL grants the CLIENT a non-sublicensable, non-transferable, non-exclusive, revocable, limited license to use: (i) the SERVICE(S) and (ii) certain proprietary documentation generally made available by MARFEEL for use with the Software (the “Documentation”) solely for receiving the MARFEEL´S SERVICE(S).
 The CLIENT’s use of the SERVICE(S) must adhere to the terms and conditions of this GTOS in compliance with Laws and the applicable policies set by MARFEEL.
 MARFEEL also grants a non-exclusive, non-transferable, revocable, limited license to access and use its API solely in connection with the use of the SERVICE(S).

 4.2.
 The CLIENT agrees to: (i) use the SERVICE(S) in accordance with this GTOS, SERVICE ORDER FORM(S), DATA PROCESSING AGREEMENT (hereinafter “DPA”) and the OBSERVATIONS section on MARFEEL´S contracting platform. (ii) be responsible for its’ users compliance within this Contract; (iii) acknowledge that MARFEEL may change, modify, add to or discontinue or retire any aspect or feature of its SERVICE(S) at any time without any obligation to notify the CLIENT, provided there is no change to the description of the SERVICE(S) specified in the SERVICE ORDER FORM(S).
 If there is any modification to the features of the SERVICE(S) as stated in the SERVICE ORDER FORM(S), these modifications will be solely to the benefit of the CLIENT.
 In that event, MARFEEL will notify the CLIENT with a 15 business day written notice.
-Occasionally, MARFEEL may release upgrades, fixes or new versions of the SERVICE(S), but these upgrades might not be consistent across all platforms and devices; and (iv) use commercially reasonable efforts to prevent unauthorized use or access to the SERVICE(S) by any third party, any account or password, or any copying of the software.
-The CLIENT will notify MARFEEL immediately of any such unauthorized activities and will not provide access to the SERVICE(S) to any unauthorized personnel and/ or any third party.
+Occasionally, MARFEEL may release upgrades, fixes or new versions of the SERVICE(S), but these upgrades might not be consistent across all platforms and devices; (iv) use commercially reasonable efforts to prevent unauthorized use or access to the SERVICE(S) by any third party, any account or password, or any copying of the software.
+The CLIENT will notify MARFEEL immediately of any such unauthorized activities and will not provide access to the SERVICE(S) to any unauthorized personnel and/ or any third party; and (v) MARFEEL is not responsible for the content or texts that appear in MARFEEL EXPERIENCES (e.g. MarfeelPass, Marfeel Forms, etc.) and the CLIENT is solely responsible for seeking proper guidance and legal assistance to ensure that all texts comply with Data Protection and other applicable regulations.

 4.3.
 The CLIENT shall retain all rights to the Traffic Data, subject to the rights and licenses granted in this agreement.
 “Traffic Data” refers to all data and information created, received, processed, or provided by MARFEEL while performing the SERVICE(S), or resulting from the performance of the SERVICE(S) for the CLIENT.
 Through this agreement, the CLIENT grants MARFEEL the necessary rights to access and monitor Traffic Data related to the CLIENT’S website, solely in connection with providing the SERVICE(S) during the term of this Contract.
 MARFEEL does not claim ownership of the Traffic Data.